-Just about every week, we see contractors across the country sporting new brands on their trucks or websites that rip off original designs our agency created.
-KickCharge Creative’s logos, vehicle wraps and websites are copied often, but the businesses using the stolen artwork aren’t always aware that their logos aren’t original.
-They might have launched a logo contest on the web or hired an online freelancer to design their brands.
-They don’t know if the deliverable they receive is clipart, a copy of another designer’s work or protected by trademark.
+When this happens, the business that ripped off the design might have created a logo contest on the web or hired an online freelancer to design the brand—unaware the deliverable is clipart, a copy of another designer’s work or protected by trademark.

-Before entrusting your brand development to one of these entities, it is important to realize the designers producing the work are not necessarily held to the same level of accountability as a reputable professional agency.
-Whether or not they accept responsibility, when design theft is discovered, the burden of stripping the stolen logo off trucks, uniforms, websites and collateral and restarting the rebranding focus is a major undertaking the small business needs to shoulder.
-Learn more about trademark infringement pitfalls in this ACHR News article.
+Before you trust your brand development to one of these entities, please consider that the designers churning out this work are not necessarily held to the same standard of accountability as a trusted professional agency.
+Even if they accept responsibility when design theft is brought to their attention, the burden of removing a stolen logo from vehicles, websites, uniforms and other collateral and starting the rebranding effort once again falls to the small business owner.
+You can learn more about the pitfalls of trademark infringement in this ACHR News article.